TV Puls: Changes and search for investors (2008-2010)

-On September 1, 2008, TV Puls changed its logo and graphic design again.
-On November 3, 2008, News Corporation informed about selling 35% of shares in TV Puls to other shareholders.
+On 1 September 2008 TV Puls changed its logo and graphic design again.
+On 3 November 2008 News Corporation informed about selling 35% of shares in TV Puls to other shareholders.

-On July 24, 2009, the station again applied for a change in the license provisions so that it could broadcast a generalist format.
+On 24 July 2009 the station again applied for a change in the license provisions so that it could broadcast a generalist format.
 Ultimately, the National Broadcasting Council complied with the broadcaster's request.
 Permanent religious programs were no longer available in the fall schedule of 2009.

-From August 31, 2009, TV Puls also started broadcasting animated series intended for children, in the morning schedule Stacja Porankowo there were Polish animated series such as The Enchanted Crayon, Bolek and Lolek, Reksio, etc. In the evening schedule of Junior TV, there were international series like: Gadget and the Gadgetinis, Once Upon a Time...
+From 31 August 2009 TV Puls also started broadcasting animated series intended for children, in the morning schedule Stacja Porankowo there were Polish animated series such as The Enchanted Crayon (Zaczarowany ołówek), Bolek and Lolek, Reksio, etc. In the evening schedule of Junior TV, there were international series like: Gadget and the Gadgetinis, Once Upon a Time...
 Man, The Flintstones, W.I.T.C.H.
-The Jetsons, Tom and Jerry, Peter Pan and the Pirates, Simsala Grimm, MPixie and Dixie, etc.
+The Jetsons, Tom and Jerry, Peter Pan and the Pirates, Simsala Grimm, Pixie and Dixie and Mr. Jinks, etc.

 At the beginning of October 2009, the shareholder structure in the station changed.
 The 75% stake was taken over by the station's president, Dariusz Dąbski, and the 25% stake in the company is owned by the Province of the Order of Friars Minor Conventual (Franciscan Fathers).

 In the same year, TV Puls informed about plans to launch an internet television devoted to religious affairs in the future, as well as a channel for children.
 In October 2009, the station reached the break-even point, and in November it made a profit.

 In January 2010, TV Puls acquired the rights to show one of the WWE programs - WWE Superstars.
 It was broadcast on Wednesdays at 20:30.

-On February 22, 2010, 25% of the shares of the stations previously owned by the Province of the Order of Friars Minor Conventual was taken over by the station's president - Dariusz Dąbski, as a result of which he took full control of the station.
+On 22 February 2010 25% of the shares of the stations previously owned by the Province of the Order of Friars Minor Conventual was taken over by the station's president - Dariusz Dąbski, as a result of which he took full control of the station.
 At the same time, he informed that the channel would no longer be looking for an investor, but would focus on developing the programming offer.